veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 Good trans fats are those that are found in nature.
 Vaccenic Acid is a well known good trans fatty acid, found it human breast milk.

 Butter can have about 3% trans fat.
 This is good trans fat.

+Another good trans fat is Conjugated Linoleic Acid, which is found mostly in the meat and dairy products derived from ruminant animals.

 ### Bad Trans Fats